Is it possible to have “no apps productivity?” Can you really get things done without using apps?

-- Figuring out how it works.
+- Figuring out how it works takes time.
 Even when you do find the perfect app that works well with your brain and your workflow, there may be so many (super cool) features that it can become confusing, especially if you’re not as comfortable using technology.
 You might end up spending more time trying to figure out how to use the app instead of being productive — even if you’re someone who likes tech.

-- The developer goes MIA.
+- The developer sometimes goes MIA.
 Sometimes app developers keep your favorite apps up to date and add new, clarified features.
 This is a mixed bag because you will likely have to learn how to use the new systems and features.
 And, sometimes those developers go missing in action.
 As a result, you won’t get any support with an app that you now love and use.
 This will mean that you’ll have to start over and find a new app.
 Two words: time suck.
 I discovered this when my favorite calendar app, Sunrise, went away.

 2 Simple Ways to Get Things Done Without Apps